Become a wildlife volunteer

 Day 2 of 28:

-Over dinner we'll give you the full welcome talk, introducing our-selves and cover a few does and donts as well as updating you to the plan for the next week.
+Over dinner we'll give you the full welcome talk, introducing ourselves and covering a few do's and dont's, as well as updating you with the plan for the first week of your stay.

-Breakfast followed by African bush walk and introductory tour of the reserve - Internet connection available to connect with family and friends.
+Have breakfast, followed by African bush walk and an introductory tour of the reserve.
+Internet connection will be available to connect with family and friends.

-You'll then start your volunteer work and conservation projects setting up camera traps at key sites.
+You will then start your volunteer work and conservation projects, setting up camera traps at key sites.

-In addition to whats already included in your placement, during free days (like weekends) you can choose to take part in other activities on offer in the area.
+In addition to everything already included in your placement, during free days and weekends you can choose to take part in other activities on offer in the area.

-Heres an idea of whats on offer in the area and rough prices.
+Here is an idea of what else may be on offer in the area, along with approximate prices.

-For a more in depth understand of the volunteer program, how its structured, activities as well as a description feel free to download a more in-depth PDF.
+For a more in-depth understanding of the volunteer programme and how it is structured, feel free to download the following PDF.